Stella Creasy: Payday loans

 Creasy has campaigned for more regulation of payday loans companies.
 In an article published by The Guardian in 2011, she stated that just six companies controlled lending to 90% of the seven million Britons without a bank account or credit card.
 She wrote that the average cost of credit charged to these customers was 272% APR, as in the rest of Europe, and that there was a fourfold increase in payday loans since the start of the recession in 2008, which led to cross-party parliamentary support for a cap.
-In a speech to the House of Commons Creasy said there was a lack of competition in the market, leading to Government support for a cap of loans which exploit the poor, which in some cases reached 4000% APR.
+In a speech to the House of Commons, Creasy said there was a lack of competition in the market, leading to Government support for a cap of loans which exploit the poor, which in some cases reached 4000% APR.
 Creasy won The Spectator magazine's Campaigner of the Year prize in their Parliamentarian of the Year awards in 2011 for her work on the issue, and was also acknowledged by the coalition government's Chancellor George Osborne for her campaigning on the issue.

 In 2012, a Wonga employee used company equipment to make offensive personal attacks against Creasy.
 Wonga made an "immediate and unreserved apology" following these malicious attacks, and Creasy asked the firm to promote one of her constituency events in aid of struggling families.
 The firm did not take up her offer.

 Abortion rights

-Abortion law in Northern Ireland is more restrictive than elsewhere in the United Kingdom, resulting in many women travelling from Northern Ireland to Great Britain to access abortion services.
+Abortion law in Northern Ireland was historically more restrictive than elsewhere in the United Kingdom, resulting in many women travelling from Northern Ireland to Great Britain to access abortion services.
 In 2017, a potential amendment to the Queen's Speech, tabled by Creasy, calling for the Government to allocate adequate funding for women who are forced to travel to England to have an abortion, gained cross-party support and was ultimately signed by 100 MPs, threatening a government defeat.
 Conservative MP Peter Bottomley was a co-signer of Creasy's amendment.
 In answer to a question from Bottomley in the Commons on 29 June 2017, Philip Hammond, Chancellor of the Exchequer, said the government would support free abortions on the mainland for Northern Irish women.
 Earlier in June, a Supreme Court ruling upheld the legal basis for a charge of £900 for women from the province seeking an abortion on the mainland, whereas other necessary treatments on the NHS would have been free.
 Creasy was cautious in her response to the development.
 "The devil will be in the detail", she said.
 She was reported to have received threats from some anti-abortion activists.

 In June 2022, after the United States Supreme Court overturned Roe v.
 Wade, Creasy said that she would table an amendment to the Bill of Rights Bill which would make access to abortion a human right.